-1. INTRODUCTION
+1. Introduction

 Effective mathematics is the study of algorithms (or the lack thereof) on standard mathematical objects such as groups, fields, graphs, or linear orders.
 To perform computations on a structure, one must have some kind of presentation of the structure that can be manipulated in some model of computation.
 One of the first examples of such presentations are the "explicitly given" fields of van der Waerden [vdW30] in the 1930's.
-In the 1950's and early 1960's, in work of Fröhlich and Shepherdson [FS56], Malcev [Mal61], and Rabin [Rab60], the following definition was solidified: a (Turing) computable presentation of a structure \mathcal{A} is an isomorphic copy of \mathcal{A} whose domain is the natural numbers and whose functions, relations, and constants are all Turing computable.
-For example, a finitely presented group is computable exactly if the word problem is solvable in the group.
-The study of computable structures has been very fruitful; see the books [AK00, EG00].
+In the 1950's and early 1960's, in work of Frölich and Shepherdson [FS56], Malcev [Mal61], and Rabin [Rab60], the following definition was solidified: a (Turing) computable presentation of a structure $\mathcal A$ is an isomorphic copy of $\mathcal A$ whose domain is the natural numbers and whose functions, relations, and constants are all Turing computable.
+For example, a finitely presented group is computable exactly if it the word problem is solvable in the group.
+The study of computable structures has been very fruitful, see books [AK00, EG00].

 A computable presentation of a structure can be computationally highly inefficient.
 It is thus natural to ask when a computable structure can be transformed into a structure in which the operations can be computed within reasonable resource bounds.
-In the late 1980's, Nerode and Remmel [NR90] suggested the investigation of polynomial-time computable structures.
-These are computable structures in which the operations and relations are polynomial-time computable in the length of their input; the formal definition will be given later.
-For various results on polynomial-time structures see [CR92, Ala16, CDRU09, CR99].
-In many natural classes every (Turing) computable algebraic structure has a polynomial-time copy.
+In the late 1980's, Nerode and Remmel [NR90] suggested to investigate polynomial-time computable structures.
+These are computable structures in which the operations and relations are polynomial-time computable in the length of their input, the formal definition will be given later.
+For various results on polynomial-time structures see [CR92, Ala, CDRU09, CR].
+Typically, in a natural classes every (Turing) computable algebraic structure has a polynomial-time copy.
 In the 1990s, Khoussainov and Nerode [KN95, KN94] gave a more restrictive definition of an automatic structure.
 A structure is automatic if its domain and relations are regular languages, i.e., recognised by a finite automaton.
 Having an automatic presentation is a very strong condition on a structure; for instance, it implies that the structure is computable in linear time and that the first-order theory of that structure is decidable [KN95, BG00].
-One can use these techniques to give decision algorithms for Presburger arithmetic, the real numbers under addition, and atomless Boolean algebras, and there have even been applications to decision problems in chess [BHS12].
-The study of automatic structures, and especially of automatic groups, has been particularly fruitful; see, e.g., [Tsa11, BS11, NS09, ECH+92, KKM14, JKS+17, JKS18].
+One can use these techniques to give decision algorithms for Presburger arithmetic, the real numbers under addition, atomless Boolean algebras, and there have even been applications to decision problems in chess [BHS12].
+The study of automatic structures, and especially of automatic groups, has been particularly fruitful; see, e.g., [Tsa11, BS11, NS09, ECH+92].